Union Bridge, Aberdeen 1807

 Jessie Hunter had arrived and was duly christened on July 15th.
 The household included four servants/ farmworkers and two boarders, so congratulations and celebrations were in order.
 Now that he had a young daughter to help bring up, even a superman like George had to lighten his workload.
 So he and his family retired to Backhill Cottage, close by, to enjoy their new life.
 By the time Jesse was eleven, George was still going strong, and in his eighty-first year.
-He went on to reach eighty-seven before finally meeting his maker on the 23rd of February,1868 at Crombie Cottage, Bishopford, Peterculter.
+He went on to reach eighty-seven before passing away on the 23rd of February,1868 at Crombie Cottage, Bishopford, Peterculter.
 Sadly Jessie died on 10th April 1868, just over a month after George.
 She was only eighteen.
 A terrible blow for poor Barbara.

-Christina reached the age of eighty-three before passing away in 1871.
-Before focusing on James Hunter and his lineage, we will look at what became of some of his brothers and sisters ... my great-great-grand uncles and aunts.
+Before focusing on James Hunter and his lineage, we will look at what became of some of his brothers and sisters - my great-great-grand uncles and aunts.
 After all, it took me so long to find them!

-THE CHILDREN OF ALEXANDER HUNTER AND CHRISTIAN MILNE
+THE CHILDREN OF ALEXANDER HUNTER AND CHRISTINA MILNE

 She was christened on the 20th March 1811.
 As previously mentioned, she was still living with her parents in her fortieth year.
 Only Adam and two of her sisters, Helen and Mary, are with her.
 No further information is known.